The rules regarding dispute resolution and judicial dispute resolution (JDR) are discussed in the Alberta Rules of Court v. 1 under rules 4.16 – 4.21.

 - Alberta Family Mediation Society (AFMS) 1-877-233-0143 Non-profit organization advocating resolution of family conflicts through the use of mediation.
 AFMS provides Albertans with information about family mediation and offers an online listing of qualified family mediators.

-- Association of Collaborative Lawyers of Alberta The Association of Collaborative Family Lawyers offers infomation on alternative dispute resolution and divorce processes, as well as an online directory of lawyers practicing Collaborative Divorce law and mediation in Alberta.
+- Association of Collaborative Lawyers of Alberta – offers information on alternative dispute resolution and divorce processes, as well as an online directory of lawyers practicing collaborative divorce law and mediation in Alberta.

 - Children’s Services Mediation program

 - Family mediation and counselling services – Resolution and Court Administration services Mediation is free for qualifying families and is a service to help parents and families in resolving issues that affect their children.
 Families coping with challenges such as divorce, separation, child custody and access can meet with a mediator to talk about these issues.
-Through mediation, you may be able to reach a mutual agreement that focuses on your child and avoids going to court.
+Through mediation, you may be able to reach a mutual agreement that avoids going to court.
 Family mediation is confidential and informal.

 Grande Prairie 780-833-4200